bootstrap-vue/bootstrap-vue/src/directives/visible/README.md

   visible (intersecting) with the viewport.
 - The directive can be placed on almost any element or component.
-- Changes in visibility cqn also be detected (such as `display: none`), as long as the element is within (or partially within) the viewport.
+- Changes in visibility cqn also be detected (such as `display: none`), as long as the element is within (or partially within) the viewport, or within the optional offset.
 - Several BootstrapVue components use `v-b-visible`, such as `<b-img-lazy>`.
 - The `v-b-visible` directive requires browser support of [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).